amarnadhNagireddy/PRODIGY_CS_03/README.md

 Password Complexity Evaluation: The program checks the password against the following criteria:

-Minimum length of 8 characters
+Minimum length of 8 characters:

 At least one lowercase letter

 At least one uppercase letter

 At least one digit

 At least one special character (e.g., !@#$%^&*)